irpatel0/TARecruitmentApplication/documents/DesignDocument_final.md

     * id: identifier, a primary key
     * course_number: a string including the major and number of the course, example CS1001
     * section: and integer representing the course section number
-    * insturctor_id: a foreign key, the id of the insturctor that created the course section
+    * instructor_id: a foreign key, the id of the instructor that created the course section
     * term: a string representing the year and term the course will take place, example 2024B
     * positions: a relationship between Position and CourseSection, one-to-many, represents all the positions made under that course section
     * instructor: a relationship between CourseSection and Instructor, one-to-many, represents the instructor teaching the course